Cloudstek/doctrine-behaviour/README.md

 3. Use the matching trait to implement the required methods for the chosen behaviour interface ( e.g. [TimestampableTrait](./src/TimestampableTrait.php)) or write your own version of it.
 4. In case of timestampable entities, register the [entity listener](./src/Listener/TimestampableListener.php) for your entity, other behaviours don't require a listener.
+If you want this done automatically, use the [timestampable subscriber](./src/Subscriber/TimestampableSubscriber.php) to have this done automatically for each timestampable entity.
 5. Set up [filters](https://www.doctrine-project.org/projects/doctrine-orm/en/2.11/reference/filters.html) in case of expirable or soft-deletable entities.
 See [ExpirableFilter](./src/Filter/ExpirableFilter.php) and [SoftDeleteFilter](./src/Filter/SoftDeleteFilter.php).